dangduc/dangduc.github.com/random/traffic.md

 If you go to court on the court date on the ticket, you don't have to post bail, unless you are found guilty.

-> You have the right to appear in court for arraignment to contest the alleged traffic infraction without prior deposit of bail.
-(Cal.
-Rules of Court, rule 4.105.)
-[When traffic bail is not required](http://www.courts.ca.gov/8452.htm).

-And
 > Except under limited circumstances as provided by California law, payment of bail for a traffic infraction is not required to contest your ticket.
 If you wish to schedule a trial without appearing first for an arraignment or you wish to have a trial by written declaration, you must pay the full bail which will be returned if you are found not guilty and the case is dismissed.
 [Options After Getting a Traffic Ticket (for Infractions)](http://www.courts.ca.gov/8452.htm).

 If you decide to do Trial by Declaration, you should send the written mail 5 days before this date, including the bail amount as cheque.

 > Any person who has received a written notice to appear may, prior to the time at which the person is required to appear, plead not guilty in writing in lieu of appearing in person.
 The written plea shall be directed to the court named in the notice to appear and, if mailed, shall be sent by certified or registered mail postmarked not later than *five days* prior to the day upon which appearance is required.
 [VEHICLE CODE 40519b](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=40519.&lawCode=VEH).

-And

-> If the defendant elects to have a trial by written declaration, the defendant shall, at the time of submitting that declaration, *submit bail* in the amount established in the uniform traffic penalty schedule pursuant to Section 40310.
-If the defendant is found not guilty or if the charges are otherwise dismissed, the amount of the bail shall be promptly refunded to the defendant.
-[VEHICLE CODE 40902b](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=40902.&lawCode=VEH).

 And